iamanigeeit/DDW2023/projects/02-calculator-app.md

 Once you are done with this part, your web app should be working fine.
 The other two pages are written for you and you need not do anything.
 However, it is good if you try to understand what the code is doing and see if you can rewrite and modify this page to make it better.

-## Apendix: Setup on Local Machine
+## Appendix: Setup for Local Machine

+You can choose to do the mini project on your local machine first before submitting to Vocareum.

 ### Install Git

-You need to have Git to do the project in your local computer.
+You need to have Git to do the project.
 Download and install the software according to your OS:

 - Windows: [Git for Windows](https://git-scm.com/download/win)
 - Mac OS: [Git for MacOS](https://git-scm.com/download/mac)